How a handbag is produced: Picard

 From Frankfurt the production facilities of Picard distant only a 15 minutes drive with the underground.
 On my way there I am starting to get exited.
 Fashion, design and everything around it has always been my passion.
 As a child I always wanted to study Fashion Design and create my own line.
 I loved everything that had anything to do with fabric, creativity and style.
 To be honest this is one of the most exiting cooperations I have been doing with Be-Sparkling so far and I am extremely happy that Janett from Picard was open for such a unique possibility.

-Arriving to the facilities it is getting clearer: “Today I am going to see how a handbag is produced” and even better, “I will create my own bag!”
+Arriving at the facilities, it is getting clearer: “Today I am going to see how a handbag is produced” and even better, “I will create my own bag!”
+I’ve usually purchased handbags from reputable online stores (like Gorjus London, for instance) or shopped at local exhibitions.
+However, this was a thrilling new experience for me and I was really enthralled in the whole process of making a handbag from the scratch.

 Janett welcomes me in the reception of the building and invites me to the Picard showroom.
 The collection being shown is a combination of the Spring and Summer collection.
 Picard is not designing two but four collections a year.
 The place is filled with light and all the pretty designs amaze me.
 From the standard bags as everyone had them in the 50ies (Janett explains me that this model is one of the most requested one, who would have guessed!) until the more fashionable ones as we are used to wear them today, or how we will wear them next year.